flenniken/collections/docs/request-logging.md

 correctly.

 CloudFront logs a significant amount of information for each request.
-We use standard logging which contains one line per request.
-By default, each line contains 39 fields.
+We use standard logging which contains one line per request and by default each line contains 39 fields.

 Normally standard logs are delivered within minutes to your Amazon S3 bucket and there is no extra charge for standard logs.